It was a tough day in office: Sheringham on delayed ISL game

 By PTI | Published: 04th January 2018 12:49 PM |

-Kolkata, Jan 4 (PTI) Former Manchester United star and Indian Super League side ATK's coach Teddy Sheringham said it was unusual to finish a football game post midnight, something that he had never experienced in his long association with the game.
+KOLKATA: Former Manchester United star and Indian Super League side ATK's coach Teddy Sheringham said it was unusual to finish a football game post-midnight, something that he had never experienced in his long association with the game.

 "We do realise it's 1'o clock in the morning.
 We are not just the only crazy ones.
 Thanks for staying," Sheringham said after the drawn game.